 Guided hill walking in Snowdonia and Scotland

-This can be arrange in most mountain areas.
-If you’d like me to accompany on a remote Munro or Corbett, or if you’d like safety cover for your group’s charity mountain walk, just get in touch.
+This can be arranged in any mountain area.
+If you’d like me to accompany you on a remote Munro or Corbett, or if you’d like safety cover for your group’s charity mountain walk, just get in touch.

 No previous experience required